-Learn about service account misconfiguration and how to mitigate this risk.
+Learn about service account misconfigurations and how to mitigate the risk the accounts pose.

 Examples of high-privilege permissions: